usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/TESTING.md

 [An XSD schema ](testing/computer_metaschema-xmlschema.xsd) can be used to confirm validity or failure to validate for sets of examples, as given.
 Any other metaschema-based validator, or a metaschema-derived validation that supports XML, can also be used, such as a validator produced using [metaschema-java](https://github.com/usnistgov/metaschema-java).

 ### Templates and functions

+Question: *How do I know a specific report is being produced correctly by Inspector XSLT for a given error condition in 'computer XML' data?*

 Individual templates and defined functions can also be targeted and tested in XSpec.